 Check out the page that highlights our design thinking principles and includes additional info and links to topics like Agile and delivery best practices.
 You can also watch our PegaWorld presentation, “Introducing Pega Catalyst™: Embrace Digital Transformation Through Design Thinking."

 Additionally, reach out to our Pega Catalyst™ team directly by emailing us at firstname.lastname@example.org

-- See how Motor Insurers’ Bureau used design thinking to rapidly generate, test, and validate their customer-focused solution.
+- Watch how Motor Insurers’ Bureau used design thinking to rapidly generate, test, and validate their customer-focused solution.

-- Come to PegaWorld and learn how the world’s leading organizations are using a design thinking approach to improve operations and customer experience.
+- Join us at PegaWorld iNspire and learn how the world’s leading organizations are using a design thinking approach to improve operations and customer experience.